newmarcel/KeepingYouAwake/README.md

 ## What's working?
 What's missing? ##
 Everything seems to be working in this version.
 The only thing missing right now is Developer ID signing, which will follow soon.

+## Disclaimer ##

+This is my first Mac application in a long while.
+I am an iOS developer and don't know the AppKit APIs very well, so please bare with me.

 ## License ##